Complete Rarities: Warner Bros. 1988–2011

 Complete Rarities: Warner Bros.
 1988–2011 is a 2014 compilation album featuring live songs, singles' b-sides and non-album tracks recorded by alternative rock band R.E.M. during their tenure on Warner Bros.
 Records.
 All material has been previously released either physically or in digital-only formats.

 Despite the title, many previously released songs and several digital-only releases are not in the compilation.
-Examples include "Forty Second Song", "Fruity Organ", "Organ Song", "Radio Song" (Tower of Luv Bug Mix), "New Orleans Instrumental No. 1" (Long Version), "New Orleans Instrumental No. 2", the Monster-era instrumentals, the Live at Greensboro EP, the iTunes Originals EP, most of the Collapse into Now live in-studio songs and some compilation tracks like "Photograph", "Draggin the Line", "#9 Dream" and "I Walked with a Zombie".
+Examples include "Forty Second Song", "Fruity Organ", "Organ Song", "Radio Song" (Tower of Luv Bug Mix), "New Orleans Instrumental No. 1" (Long Version), "New Orleans Instrumental No. 2", the Monster-era instrumentals, the Live at Greensboro EP, the Not Bad for No Tour EP, the iTunes Originals EP, most of the Collapse into Now live in-studio songs and some compilation tracks like "Photograph", "Draggin the Line", "#9 Dream" and "I Walked with a Zombie".

 There was no CD release for this album, instead only being available digitally.
 As of August 2025, it is available to stream on Tidal, Spotify, and Apple Music.

 Track listing

-The track listing is sorted into 45 separate discs, with the numbering starting from 1 on every disc.
-Each disc is representative of the track's original release.
-The order of discs is chronological, starting with the "Get Up" CD single in 1989, and ending with the "Oh My Heart" CD single in 2011.
+The track listing is sorted into 45 separate discs, with each disc representing the track's original release (CD Single, EP, etc.).
+The discs are presented chronologically; starting with the "Get Up" CD single in 1989, and ending with the "Oh My Heart" CD single in 2011.
 There are 131 tracks in total.

 All songs written by Bill Berry, Peter Buck, Mike Mills and Michael Stipe except as indicated.

 See section "Known issues" below for tracks marked with [A], [B], [C], etc.